 The Diploma of Business (BSB50120) is a nationally accredited vocational course that will be delivered over 18 months.
 Students will develop skills for middle management in Business, office and administration environments.
-The content for this course will be delivered by a trainer from Prestige Service Training (PST) or Aurora Training Institute at Merrimac State High School.
-The Diploma will be awarded when students successfully complete the 12 units of competency.
+The content for this course will be delivered by a trainer from Prestige Service Training (PST) at Merrimac State High School and the Diploma will be awarded by PST when students successfully complete the 12 units of competency.